JohnEarnest/StoneSoup/Austereoids/Readme.md

 Wonderful.
 You'll notice that bullets seem to appear as long chains- this is because we're spawning a new bullet every time `Ship.move()` is called, which happens 60 times per second!
 See if you can figure out how to add a time delay to regulate your `Ship`'s firing rate.

 The last thing we need to do is make `Bullet`s destroy `Rock`s.
 This will work similarly to the collision code we already have in place.
 Expand our code which instructs each `Bullet` to move, so that for each `Bullet` we consider every `Rock`.
-If a `Rock` is sufficiently close to the given `Bullet`, we'll remove both from their respective `List`s:
+If a `Rock` is sufficiently close to the given `Bullet`, we'll remove both from their respective `ArrayList`s:

 	void draw() {
 		for(int x = 0; x < bullets.size(); x++) {
 			Bullet b = bullets.get(x);
 			b.move();
 			for(int y = 0; y < rocks.size(); y++) {
-				Rock r = rocks.get(x);
+				Rock r = rocks.get(y);
 				if (dist(b.px, b.py, r.px, r.py) < 15) {
 					bullets.remove(b);
 					rocks.remove(r);